Arizona Foot and Ankle Podiatric Surgeon

 - Reconstructive surgery.
 Years of wear and tear can lead to structural deformities in feet and toes, such as bunions, hammertoes, and flat feet.
 Reconstructive foot surgery is selected to realign bones, ligaments, tendons, and joints as necessary to reduce pain and restore healthy function to the feet.
 There are many different reconstructive surgery techniques, including osteotomy, fusion, grafting, joint implants, and more.
 Surgeries can range from relatively straightforward to highly complex.

 - Nerve surgery.
 Dr. Peyman Elison is a fellow of the Association of Extremity Nerve Surgeons and has extensive experience performing surgeries to release nerves that have become pinched or compressed.
+This can reduce or eliminate nerve pain in feet.

 - Tendon surgery.
 Often, tendons need to be repaired surgically in the case of a rupture, since this often leads to a better outcome compared to simple immobilization.
 In other cases, tendons may need to be lengthened, shortened, or transferred to improve function and alleviate symptoms.